tc39/test262/CONTRIBUTING.md

 ## A Note on Python-based tools

 This project's internal tooling is built with Python.
-Contributors seeking to interact with these tools should begin by installing [Python version 2](https://www.python.org/) and [PIP](https://pypi.org/project/pip/).
+Contributors seeking to interact with these tools should begin by installing [Python 3](https://www.python.org/) and [pip](https://pypi.org/project/pip/).
 This guide includes instructions for installing packages using PIP directly, but contributors are welcomed to use utilities such as [virtualenv](https://pypi.org/project/virtualenv/), [pyenv](https://github.com/pyenv/pyenv), or [pipenv](https://pypi.org/project/pipenv/) should they have more advanced package management needs.

+Some older scripts that are no longer in active use require Python 2.

 ## Linting